JuliusHuttunen/KomputerStore/README.md

 ## Usage

-The website is deployed at [https://juliushuttunen.github.io/](Github pages.)
+The website is deployed at [Github pages.](https://juliushuttunen.github.io/)

 ## Maintainers